nuki-susanti/nuki-susanti.github.io/_posts/2023-02-24-web-scraping-using-python scrapy.md

 <p style="margin-top:-10px"></p>

 * Exercising web scraping skills and dataa acquisitions
 * Performing job posting analysis since I have been getting many rejections while applying data analyst position in Germany, haha..
 I wonder what makes data analyst in Germany to be hired in terms of skills and qualifications.
-I wanted to prove my assumption through analysis whether a classical stereotype is true that formal degree in the relevant major is more important than skills, even in this digital era where everybody can learn almost everything.
+I wanted to prove my assumption through analysis whether a classical stereotype is true that formal degree in the relevant major is more important than skills, even in this digital era where everybody can learn almost anything.

-The job data analysis will be performed next and written in separate article.
+The job posting analysis will be performed next and written in a separate article.

 <b>Tech Stack:</b>